Nevue Fine Art Marketing

 Types of Printers

 The first step in setting up your printer for giclee printing is choosing the right type of printer.
 The best art printers for this purpose is an inkjet printer specifically designed for photo and fine art reproduction like the ones mentioned above.
 These printers are designed to produce high-quality prints with accurate colors and details, making them ideal for professional-level giclee prints.
-It would be best if you also looked for a printer that uses pigment inks instead of dye-based inks, as pigment inks are more resistant to fading over time.
+It would be best to look for a printer that uses pigment inks instead of dye-based inks, as pigment inks are more resistant to fading over time.
 Another thing to consider is researching large format inkjet printers if you plan on selling prints larger than A4 size (8.5 x 11)

 Paper Options

 Regarding paper choices, many options are available depending on the type of work you plan on producing.
-For most types of artwork, acid-free archival paper is recommended as it won’t fade or yellow over time as the regular paper will.
+For most types of artwork, acid-free archival paper is recommended as it won’t fade or yellow over time as regular paper will.
 You may also want to consider specialty papers such as canvas or glossy photo paper if you plan on displaying your pieces professionally.
 Before purchasing, check each paper’s specifications to know if it will work with your chosen printer model.

 Print Settings